Senor-Delta/senor-delta.github.io/README.md

-# hello-world-
+# hello-world
-I'm just doing what I'm offered to.

-Looking forward into learning new stuff!
+Sup, I'm new here. :)